dialpad/dx-ios-clients/README.md

 ##### #8

-Add this point you can modify your application code to launch and manage the `Ai Chatbot`.
+At this point you can modify your application code to launch and manage the `Ai Chatbot`.
 We recommend you to take a look at the starter code in the file named [`ContentView.swift`](./chatbot-client-ios/Example/Example/ContentView.swift).
 Here are three key points -

 In LN102: the `DialpadChatbotView` is getting initialized by passing an URL.